Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

         - SupportInteraction: Supports list.
         - TopTraitsInteraction: List of traits.
 This only works if you also have the plugin "Traits System" installed.
         - CustomCombatArtsInteraction: List of combat arts.
 This only works if you also have the plugin "Combat Arts" installed.
+        - CustomSpellsInteraction: List of weapons and items from Orignal Data entries.
+This only works with the plugin "Weapons and Items as Original Data" installed.
     - BOTTOM_OPTIONS: this is an array containing with all the options available for bottom sectors:
         - NullInteraction: Empty space.
 Used when you don't want to fill this sector with data.
         - BottomRaceInteraction: Races list.
 Shows icon.